Houston Stewart Chamberlain: University of Geneva and racial theory

 Chamberlain attended the University of Geneva, in French-speaking Switzerland.
 There he studied under Carl Vogt, who was a supporter of racial typology, as well as under chemist Carl Gräbe, botanist Johannes Müller Argoviensis, physicist and parapsychologist Marc Thury, astronomer Emile Plantamour, and other professors.
 Chamberlain's main interests as a student revolved around systematic botany, geology, astronomy, and later the anatomy and physiology of the human body.
 In 1881, he earned a baccalaureate in physical and natural sciences.

 During his time in Geneva, Chamberlain, who always despised Benjamin Disraeli, came to hate his country more and more, accusing the Prime Minister of taking British life down to what Chamberlain considered to be his extremely low level.
 During the early 1880s, Chamberlain was still a Liberal, "a man who approached issues from a firmly Gladstonian perspective and showed a marked antipathy to the philosophy and policies of British Conservatism".
 Chamberlain often expressed his disgust with Disraeli, "the man whom he blamed in large measure for the injection of selfish class interest and jingoism into British public life in the next decades".

-An early sign of his anti-Semitism came in 1881 when he described the landlords in Ireland affected by the Land Bill as "blood-sucking Jews" (sic).
+An early sign of his antisemitism came in 1881 when he described the landlords in Ireland affected by the Land Bill as "blood-sucking Jews".
 The main landowning classes in Ireland then were gentiles.
-At this stage of his life his anti-Semitic remarks were few and far between.
+At this stage of his life his antisemitic remarks were few and far between.